diegoislasm/EV-data-project/README.md

 - Invest in countries where **EVs** are preferred over the **ICE (Internal Combustion Engines or gas cars)** which are **Norway, Iceland, Sweden, Finland, Denmark, Belgium and China.**
 - Focus on the giant markets of **United States** and **China**, given that despite the USA having **only 10%** of EV adoption in 2023, the States were the **second country** with the highest EV sales in that same year, while **China was first place**.

-Based on the growth in EV sales, the obvious move is to look at the charging stations to recharge this type of vehicles, so these are the recommendations for that:
+Given that with a higher EV market a charging station network is needed these are the recomendations for that:

 - Based on the global trend of chargers per 100 EV ratio it's easy to see that EV have been produced at a higher speed compared to the number of chargers to satisfy the demand, considering that after 2010 when the ratio was **20 chargers per 100 EV**, the number of chargers have decreased gradually to only **10 chargers per 100 EV** in 2023, showing unsatisfied demand.
-- It is recommended to make investments in the countries with not enough chargers per EV but with a high adoption of EVs, like **New Zealand, Norway, Iceland, USA and Germany** where the chargers per 100 EV ratio is below 5, being 8 the average.
-So despite the high adoption of EVs in these countries, the chargers developtment is not there yet which creates a big opportunity for success, maybe even better than the EV industry itselt where competition gets harder and harder.
+- Invest in charging networks in countries with low number of chargers per EV but with a high adoption of EVs, like **New Zealand, Norway, Iceland, USA and Germany** where the chargers per 100 EV ratio is below 5, (being 8 the average).

 ## Limitations